 Who Has the Pay the AMT

 You only have to worry about the AMT if your adjusted gross income exceeds the exemption.
 If you make that income or above, that's the AMT taxable income.
-You may have to calculate the AMTI and pay the higher tax.
+You may have to calculate your alternative minimum taxable income and pay the higher tax.
 You can do so on Form 6251.
 Your tax software package will also do it for you.
-You can also go to the IRS AMT Assistant.

 Once you qualify for the AMT in a tax year, you must pay it.
 But you can adjust your spending to reduce the AMT for the following year.
 There are four common methods.

 - If you are an employee, get your company to reimburse you.

 - Make sure your state tax withholding isn't higher than your expected payment.
 State tax payments aren't deductible under the AMT.